akoziol98/Positions-Objects/README.md

 # Interaction of body position and object type on manual sampling

-This repository contains Python code used to analyse data for the paper:
+This repository contains Python and R code used to analyse data for the paper:
 **"Towards understanding free-flowing manual sampling: real-time interaction between body position and object type in 9-month-olds"**
 by Agata Kozioł, Zuzanna Laudańska, Karolina Babis, Hana D'Souza and Przemysław Tomalski (in press).